Florida Sports Betting

 The Tampa Bay Lightning joined the NHL as an expansion team one year before its in-state counterpart, in 1992.
 The franchise would struggle to find sustained success early, making the playoffs just once in 10 seasons.
 But the hire of John Tortorella as head coach would turn Tampa Bay around.
 The Lightning would win its first-ever division championship in 2003 and the Stanley Cup a year later.

 The Lightning have won four Atlantic Division championships and three Eastern Conference titles.
-They are the defending Stanley Cup champions after making a run in the NHL bubble amid the COVID-19 pandemic.
-Tampa Bay has continued its dominance in 2021 and currently competes atop the newly-realigned Central Division.
+They do well every year in the regular season, but had a surprising first-round exit in 2023 against the Toronto Maple Leafs.
+Tampa Bay currently competes atop the newly-realigned Central Division.
 The team plays its home games in Amalie Arena and is coached by Jon Cooper.

 Lightning Odds